TA6513/csds-221-pr03/README.md

 Remake of the famous chrome Dino Game

-Sounds and Dino sprite are ripped from the game Everything else is original
+Sounds and sprites are ripped from the game
+Game logic and implementation are original

-Space to jump, pause and reset buttons included
+Space to jump, down arrow to duck, pause and reset buttons included

+Cactus generation is mostly random.
+The game tries not to put cacti too close together but it's not guaranteed to be perfect